EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 - Why it works: THE original breath-hold exercise, designed specifically for this protocol

-- Breath-hold notes: Pioneered by Wim Hof, perfect for building hypoxic tolerance, easiest to learn
+- Breath-hold notes: Perfect for building hypoxic tolerance, easiest to learn

 EPOC Kettlebell Swings ⭐ Posterior Chain Power